 Item blank.
 Select the freight clearing account.
 Enter the freight-in charge as a negative number in

 Northwind Traders buys the same two inventory items.
 They are shipped by a separate shipping company.
-Northwind enters the purchase invoice with no freight-in charges.
+Northwind enters the purchase invoice for the inventory items with no freight-in charges.
 When the sales invoice for shipping charges arrives, Northwind enters another purchase invoice for the shipping supplier, posting the charge to Freight clearing.

 Northwind then reopens the original purchase invoice for the inventory items, adds the Freight-in line and a second reversing line:

 The financial result is identical to entering Freight-in using the automatic distribution method when freight-in charges are invoiced by the supplier of the inventory items (as in the example two above).
 But three important things happen: (1) the purchase invoice balance matches your supplier’s original sales invoice, (2) the freight-in invoice from the shipping contractor stands by itself, and (3) the clearing account is zeroed.
 Average costs are adjusted as below, matching what they would have been if the inventory supplier billed you for the freight-in directly: